Pulled pork normally takes up to eight hours of slow-cooking to get that tender, pull-apart texture. With the Instant Pot, it takes just 45 minutes.

 Brisket is a humble cut of beef—inexpensive and easy to prep.
 All it asks for in return is a little time.
 Braised over hours, brisket comes out succulent and tender.

-Simple to make and extremely tasty, your family will be begging for seconds of this barbecue favourite.
+Simple to make and extremely tasty, your family will be begging for seconds of this Saucy Pulled Pork.

 A hearty soup that eats like a meal.
 Hamburger soup is loaded with veggies, nubby barley and chunks of beef.
 What's not to like?

-This simple chickpea curry assembles quickly and results in a flavourful, inexpensive meal that provides a complete protein.
+This simple chana masala assembles quickly and results in a flavourful, inexpensive meal that provides a complete protein.